jessicachung/gvl_misc/gvl_tutorials_terse.md

    Read dataset for direction 1: 7: Trimmomatic on da..immed pairs
    Read dataset for direction 2: 8: Trimmomatic on da..immed pairs
    Click the “Add new Input read libraries” button.
-   Read dataset: 9: Trimmomatic on da..immed reads
+   Read dataset: 9: Trimmomatic on da..immed reads `#NOTE: Don't have this file`

 ### Stats
  - FASTA Manipulation > Fasta Statistics